hasura/graphql-engine/manual/auth/auth-ui-kit/index.rst

 The Auth UI Kit is a ready to use frontend interface for your web apps that comes pre-loaded with the Hasura Auth Microservice.

-It allows your application users to login/signup seamlessly using the :doc:`authentication providers <../authentication/providers/index>` configured in the :doc:`auth conf <../../project/directory-structure/conf/auth.yaml>`.
+It allows your application users to login/signup seamlessly using the :doc:`authentication providers <../authentication/providers/index>` configured in the :doc:`conf/auth.yaml <../../project/directory-structure/conf/auth.yaml>` file.
 The UI adapts automatically to display the enabled auth providers.
-Just configure the auth conf of your Hasura Project and the UI Kit will immediately start working on the new changes.

 **Features:**